PerlAlien/Alien-Build/README.md

     Same as `destdir_filter` except applies to `build_ffi` instead of `build`.

+- env

+    Environment variables to override during the build stage.

 - platform

     Hash reference.
 Contains information about the platform beyond just `$^O`.